ipraveenkmr/Loan-Management-System/README.md

-# Create React App Project
+# Loan Management Project Using React JS and Firebase

-Welcome to the **[Project Name]**!
-This project is a React-based application created using [Create React App](https://github.com/facebook/create-react-app).
-Its primary goal is to [briefly describe purpose].
+Welcome to the **Loan Management System**!
+This project is a React-based application.

 ## 🌐 Connect with Me
 - [🌍 CodingMSTR Website](https://codingmstr.com)